-Interns must be willing to commit (at least) 10 – 15 hours per week at either our Richmond or Norfolk offices.
+Interns must be willing to commit a minimum of 15 hours per week at either our Richmond or Norfolk offices.
 Schedules are flexible and some weekend opportunities are available.
 The internship is unpaid, however class credit may be negotiated with your educational institution.
 Sierra Club will work with students to build your resume and network with professionals.